sjsrey/ors/ors.md

 Web book of regional science as an exemplar

-## Open Institutions, Community, and Collaboration

-notion of "open people"

-importance of community

-strength of regional science is its interdisciplinary outlook

-Academia second most conservative institution every invented, next to opera

-Academic reward system

-Ironically, it would appear that open source and academic science have been largely separated at birth.
-Linus Torvalds, the creator of the Linux kernel and arguably one of the major figures in the open source movement, expressed his disenchantment with the state of operating systems research in academia as a motivation for leaving the university [@Moody:2001vg].

-Cathederal v bazaar.
-RS has been obsessed with building cathedrals at the expense of its inherent bazaar structure.
-Interdisciplinarity in which things spatial serve as the integrating mechanism is the birth right of RS.
-We should reclaim it.

 # Conclusion

 While my hope is that regional science fully embrace open science, my best guess is that the way forward will represent a mixture of open and proprietary regional science.
+In other domains, this mixed model has been highly successful [@Hippel:2004td].
 This hybrid model will, however, represent a rebalancing of many components of regional science as it engages with open science.
 Our choice is whether that engagement takes an active or passive form.
+If it is passive, I fear we will have missed an opportunity for reinvention.
+Most of us here work in academia, which has been recognized as the second most conservative institution every invented, next to classic opera [@Sui:2014by].

+Instead, I think a bottom-up, grass-roots approach to change is the path to success.
+Each of us in our own way can be a change agent in this regard.
+This address represents my attempt towards a contribution,  and I hope that this starts a discussion.

 To close this talk I think regional scientists (actually all scientists) would do well by taking the Dalai Lama's recommendation to heart:

 > Share your knowledge, it is a way to achieve immortality.

 # References